zaidsidd360/awesome-react-toggles/README.md

 | `bgColorUnchecked` | Background color when the switch is toggled off | string (must be a valid CSS color value) | "#dbdbdb" |

 ## Report a bug
-If you found a bug in this library, please file an GitHub issue [here](https://github.com/zaidsidd360/awesome-react-toggles/issues).
+If you found a bug in this library, please file a GitHub issue [here](https://github.com/zaidsidd360/awesome-react-toggles/issues).